1868–1953

 During the remainder of his college course he was active along religious lines, being chosen by the state Y.M.C.A. as a member of the state deputation, and by the international Y.M.C.A. to deliver the address at their national convention in Kansas City for the colleges of America.

 Mr. Lyon had entered college with the intention of studying for the law and going into politics, and having turned from this to teaching, he felt more and more impressed with the needs and importance of the gospel ministry.
-At the close of his second year as college president he resigned his position to accept a call to the pastorate of the First Congregational Church of Harvey, Ill.
+At the close of his second year as college president he resigned his position to accept a call to the pastorate of the First Congregational Church of Harvey, Illinois.

 After a year and a half here he accepted the pastorate of the Bethel church at Windsor Park, Chicago.
 During this pastorate the church membership was nearly doubled and a new building was erected.